PasinduDushan/netflix-clone/README.md

 # Netflix Clone

 Netflix is a movie streaming platform with over 1 million movies and this is the basic source code for the UI of Netflix.
+Clone is mobile responsive.

 ## Steps to run this project locally